Skip to main content

 • ESB methodology: Spaced repetition (Ebbinghaus), guided discovery (Socratic), and progressive complexity (Bruner) help students build lasting understanding, not surface-level memorisation

-• G-level awareness: Under Full SBB, a student may take G3 A-Maths but G2 English — our small classes accommodate individual G-level needs
+• G-level awareness: Under Full SBB, a student may take G3 A-Maths across Sec 3 and 4 but G2 English — our small classes accommodate individual G-level needs

 • School-aligned preparation: We track school exam schedules and prelim patterns to ensure revision is timed correctly